cagov/innovation-hub.ca.gov/docs/pages/structure.md

 description: The basic structure of the Caliofornia Design System webpage.
 ---

-<p class="text-lead">The California Design System webpage structure consists of various components and building blocks.</p>
+<p class="text-lead">The ODI Innovation Hub webpage structure consists of various components and building blocks.</p>

 The webpage structural shell usually includes common components like the: